Randomized reference models for temporal networks: Fundamental definitions

 \subsubsection{\new{Temporal network feature}}

 \new{We are in general interested in comparing the values of given features of an observed temporal network (either recorded empirically or generated by a model) to their values in randomized networks generated by a MRRM that constrains certain other features.
-To formalize both the notion of a temporal network feature and that of a MRRM, we first need to define a {\sl state space} comprising all temporal networks we would possibly want to consider.}
+To formalize both the notion of a temporal network feature and that of a MRRM, we first need to define a {\sl state space} comprising all temporal networks.}

 \new{\begin{definition} {\sl State space $\G$.} The {\sl state space} $\G$ is a predefined finite\footnote{Note that from a practical point of view it is enough for our purposes to consider only finite state spaces.
 Considering all possible temporal networks would make the state space at least countably infinite, but as all of the reference models encountered in the literature keep the system size (measured in the number of nodes \new{and the length of the observation period}) fixed, we can \new{always fix the} state space to contain only networks of fixed size.
 Furthermore, \new{the time can always} be considered finite as the measurement resolution is finite.} set of temporal networks. \end{definition}}